conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 	...etc
 </pre>

-Once we're done creating the mapping, we can generate a song out of it.
+Once we're done creating these mappings, we can generate a song out of it.

 **Algorithm to generate a song:**
 `